-The Directors nominate Simone & Company, Chartered Professional Accounts, the present auditor, as the auditor of the Company to hold office until the close of the next Meeting of shareholders.
-Simone & Company were first appointed auditor in 2021.
+The Directors propose to nominate Simone & Company, Professional Chartered Accountants, as the Auditor of the Company to hold office until the close of the next annual meeting of shareholders.

-In the past, the Directors have negotiated with the auditor of the Company on an arm's length basis in determining the fees to be paid to the auditor.
-Such fees have been based on the complexity of the matters in question and the time incurred by the auditor.
-The Directors believe that the fees negotiated in the past with the auditor of the Company were reasonable and, in the circumstances would be comparable to fees charged by another auditor providing similar services.
+In the past, the Directors have negotiated with the Auditor of the Company on an arm's length basis in determining the fees to be paid to the Auditor.
+Such fees have been based on the complexity of the matters in question and the time incurred by the Auditor.
+The Directors believe that the fees negotiated in the past with the Auditor of the Company were comparable to fees charged by other Auditors providing similar services.